 Faculty Development

-The eCampus Center provides a number of faculty development opportunities that provide faculty and staff an increased awareness of all aspects of teaching and learning online.
+The eCampus Center provides a variety of development opportunities for faculty and staff to develop their online teaching competencies.

 eCampus Faculty Associates

-These Boise State faculty have numerous years of experience in teaching online and lend their expertise to other faculty who are developing and teaching online courses.
-The associates apply their rich knowledge of and experience with online learning through a variety of ways:
+eCampus faculty associates have numerous years of experience in teaching online at Boise State and share their expertise with other faculty who are developing and teaching online courses.
+The faculty associates apply their rich knowledge and experience of online learning through a variety of ways:

-- Consulting with faculty course developers during the Quality Matters™peer review process, assisting developers with ideas for course improvement
+• Consulting with faculty course developers during the Quality Matters™ peer review process

 Jennifer Black, PhD